The following information is provided with our compliments.

 Class 2 NIC

-Self employed people pay Class 2 NIC if their profits exceed the SPT for the tax year.
+Self employed people pay Class 2 NIC if their profits exceed the SPT for the tax year and can pay voluntarily if profits are below that level.

 Class 3 NIC